UchithmaSenevirathne/Event-Booking-System/README.md

 - `/src`: Contains all the frontend React components, pages, and utilities.
   - `/components`: Reusable UI components (e.g., buttons, form fields).
   - `/pages`: React components for different pages (Login, Signup, Event List, Booking).
-  - `/services`: Axios API calls and authentication management.
-  - `/styles`: Tailwind CSS configuration.
+  - `/assets`: Images for website

 ### Backend
-- `/src/main/java/com/example/eventbookingsystem`: Contains all backend services.
+- `/src/main/java/lk/ijse/backend`: Contains all backend services.
   - `/controller`: REST API controllers (Auth, Events, Bookings).
   - `/service`: Business logic (Event management, Booking handling).
   - `/repository`: Repository interfaces for database operations.
-  - `/model`: Entity classes (User, Event, Booking).
+  - `/Enities`: Entity classes (User, Event, Booking).
+  - `/Dtos`: DTO classes (UserDTO, EventDTO, BookingDTO).
-  - `/security`: Configuration for Spring Security and JWT-based authentication.
+  - `/config`: Configuration for Spring Security and JWT-based authentication.

 ---

 ## Auth Flow Explanation
-1. **Login**: Users can log in by sending a POST request to `/auth/login` with their email and password.
+1. **Login**: Users can log in by sending a POST request to `events/backend/user/authenticate` with their email and password.
 A JWT token is returned upon successful authentication.
-2. **Signup**: New users can register by sending a POST request to `/auth/register` with their email and password.
+2. **Signup**: New users can register by sending a POST request to `events/backend/user/register` with their email and password.
 Email format is validated, and duplicate emails are prevented.
 3. **JWT Token**: After logging in, the JWT token must be included in the Authorization header (`Bearer <token>`) for all protected routes (e.g., `/bookings`).
 4. **Role-based Access**: Users with the "user" role can access `/bookings` and view their history, while "admin" users can manage events (create, edit, delete).